-Housing providers have a shared goal with their residents in preserving housing stability and minimizing displacement during this crisis.
-However, we believe the moratorium should be narrowly tailored to provide relief to renters who are financially impacted due to COVID-19 as is required for housing providers seeking relief.
-Additionally, ambiguity in the definitions and notice to vacate language has resulted in confusion among stakeholders and in the courts and led to uneven application of the law across the country.
-We urge Congress to refine this language in the next phase of relief.
+Finally, ambiguity in the definitions and notice to vacate language have resulted in confusion among stakeholders and in the courts and has led to uneven application of the law across the country.
+We urge Congress to clarify and refine this language in the next phase of relief.